 THE GLOBAL WASTE CRISIS

-In some developing nations, large populations and rapid urbanization have led to the popularity of cheap, single-use packaging.
-In these regions that lack adequate waste management infrastructure, low waste collection rates and high littering trends produce substantial pollution both in the surrounding land and marine environments.
+In some developing nations, large populations and rapid urbanization have overwhelmed the local waste management infrastructure.
+Low waste collection rates and high littering trends produce substantial pollution both in the surrounding land and marine environments.

-LOW WASTE COLLECTION INCREASES RATES OF PLASTIC POLLUTION ENTERING THE OCEAN
+LOW WASTE COLLECTION INCREASES RATES OF PLASTIC POLLUTION LEAKING INTO OUR OCEANS

 LOW WASTE COLLECTION INCREASES RATES OF INFORMAL WASTE PICKING